SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/test-coverage/generic-test.md

 ---
 title: Generic Test Data
-url: /analysis/test-coverage/generic-test/
+url: /analysis/generic-test/
 ---

 SonarQube supports generic formats for test coverage and test execution import.
-If your coverage engines' native output formats aren't supported by SonarQube, simply covert them to these formats:
+If the native output of your coverage tool is not supported by SonarQube, you will have to convert it to the following format:

-## Generic Coverage
+## Generic Test Coverage Report Format

 Report paths should be passed in a comma-delimited list to: